Important: Our hospitals are very busy today

 Recent publications

-Public health profiles - Children and young people's health and wellbeing reports for each community planning partnership in Highland and Argyll and Bute local authority areas.
+Public health profiles - health and wellbeing reports for each community planning partnership in Highland and Argyll and Bute local authority areas.

 During 2022 we engaged with our workforce to understand what they thought we should prioritise for health and care delivery over the five years to 2027.
 We also asked our partners, communities and wider population what they felt was important.
 We have turned these into ambitions and have created NHS Highland's 5 year strategy 2022-2027 - Together We Care.